-Caltrans-owned Venture Railcars: the State, pursuant to a grant provided by the Federal Railroad Administration ("FRA"), is purchasing from Sumitomo Corporation of America ("SCOA") and subcontractor builder Siemens Mobility, Inc. ("Siemens"), forty-nine (49) Venture single-level Railcars for use in the Northern California San Joaquin Fleet ("Venture Railcars").
+Caltrans-owned Venture Railcars: The State, pursuant to a grant provided by the Federal Railroad Administration ("FRA"), is purchasing from Sumitomo Corporation of America ("SCOA") and subcontractor builder Siemens Mobility, Inc. ("Siemens"), forty-nine (49) Venture single-level Railcars for use in the Northern California San Joaquin Fleet ("Venture Railcars").
 Caltrans will transfer custody and control of the Caltrans-owned Venture Railcars to SJJPA to perform Venture Railcar Maintenance, in addition to administering oversight of Amtrak Operations of the Venture Railcars that are deployed exclusively on the San Joaquin Corridor.
+The first Venture Car train set is anticipated to begin revenue service in Summer 2023, with additional trainsets entering service every six (6) weeks contingent on delivery of the Cab Cars.